International Velvet (film): Plot

-After her parents are killed in a car crash, teenage Sarah Velvet Brown is forced to leave her home in Cave Creek, Arizona, to go to England to live with her aunt Velvet Brown and Velvet's boyfriend John.
-After the events of National Velvet Donald got married, had Sarah, and moved from England to Arizona.
+Following the events of National Velvet, Velvet Brown's younger brother, Donald, has since married and moved to Arizona.
+After Donald and his wife are killed in a car crash, their 14-year-old daughter, Sarah, goes to England to live with her aunt, Velvet, and Velvet's partner, John.

-When Velvet was a similar age to Sarah, she and her horse, The Pie, entered the legendary Grand National horse race and crossed the finish line first; however, Velvet and The Pie were instantly disqualified because Velvet was a 14-year-old girl.
-The Pie is ultimately put out to stud upon his retirement.
-He sires his last foal after Sarah's arrival in England.
-Sarah and Velvet are present for the birth of this foal and Sarah eventually decides that she'd like to purchase him.
-She later finds out that Velvet has bought him for her.
+When Velvet was about Sarah's age, she and her horse, Pie, raced in the legendary Grand National horse race and finished first; however, Velvet and Pie were immediately disqualified because teen-aged Velvet was an under-aged girl and an unlicensed jockey.
+The Pie was retired to stud, and his last foal is born shortly after Sarah's arrival in England.
+Sarah wants the colt, so Velvet buys him for her.
 Sarah aptly names him Arizona Pie.

-She shows enough talent to be selected for the British Olympic team, where she is the junior, but she does well under the stern guidance of Captain Johnson.
-Sarah lives up to her dream and enters the Olympic Three Day Event helping Great Britain win the team competition.
-She falls in love with an American competitor named Scott Saunders and moves back to America with him.
-At the conclusion of the film, Sarah is married to Scott, and she gives her Olympic gold medal to Velvet when she returns to England to visit and introduces Scott to Velvet and John.
+Sarah shows enough riding talent to be selected for the British Olympic equestrian team.
+She is a junior member but progresses well under the stern guidance of Captain Johnson.
+Sarah achieves her dream and enters the Olympic Three Day Event helping Great Britain win the team competition.
+She falls in love with American competitor, Scott Saunders.
+They marry and move back to America.
+At the film's conclusion, they return to England to visit Velvet and John.
+Sarah gives Velvet her Olympic medal.